- Purchase the complete Expat Arrivals Russia Guide (PDF)

 - CON: Lack of public transport outside the cities

-Public transport in rural areas is less well-developed than in cities.
+The public transport in rural areas is less developed than in the cities.
 If expats live outside of cities, it may be useful to drive.
 Expats must be sure to carry the appropriate documentation with them when driving in Russia, including an international driver’s licence, passport, visa and migration card.